YellowDi/Radioedit/Interface/AddOns/HandyNotes_BrokenShore/Libs/NoTaint_UIDropDownMenu/Docs/Readme.txt

 and functions renamed to:
 * constants (typed with all CAPS): "LIB_" added at the start
 * functions: "Lib_" added at the start

+== How to use it (for addon developer) ==
+* Add UIDropDownMenu.xml to your toc.
+* If your addon doesn't embed LibStub, you will need it.
+* Like ordinal code for UIDropDownMenu with "Lib_" instead.

 == Constants ==
 * LIB_UIDROPDOWNMENU_MINBUTTONS